Great Bay, New Hampshire

 According to Jay, enrichment from farm and storm runoff leads to one of the many challenges the embayment and estuaries face in New England.
-This runoff causes an excess supply of nutrients which, in turn, grows more plankton that feed off those nutrients and deplete both oxygen and sunlight penetration in the water.
+This runoff causes an excess supply of nutrients which, in turn, grows more plankton that feed off those nutrients and depletes both oxygen and sunlight penetration in the water.
 In general, too much plankton means less habitat for plants, finfish and other marine life.

 Oysters act as filter-feeders for the bay by filtering the plankton out of the water and can restore as much as 50 gallons of water a day.
 It takes two to three years to grow a thumbnail-sized oyster to its market weight and size, which is about 3-inches, and their filtering capacity grows along with that.
 According to Jay, oyster farming is becoming more and more sustainable and an increasingly popular solution to improve the clarity of coastal waterways.

 Financing a growing farm